Two questions I’m regularly asked by BD and marketing professionals working in professional services firms are:

 - Published a summary of the whitepaper to our blog or website and directly to LinkedIn and then promoted this in relevant groups asking a question to drive discussion.

 - Interviewed the relevant partners and put together a video and audio, which could be posted on YouTube, iTunes etc. and shared via social networks.
+Thereafter, we would have promoted them by The Marketing Heaven or a resembling company.
 Alternatively we could have held a Google+ Hangout or Hangout on Air.

 - Used LinkedIn and Twitter to identify and reach out to relevant journalists.